 BenchCI Documentation¶

-BenchCI lets embedded teams flash firmware, run tests on real devices, and return logs/results to CI automatically.
+BenchCI lets embedded teams flash firmware, run tests on real devices, return results to CI, and preserve review-ready verification evidence.

 benchci run --cloud --bench-id my-bench --suite suite.yaml --artifact build/fw.elf